 If you are sick just after taking the capsules, contact the hospital.
 You should not take another dose.
 If you forget to take a capsule, do not take a double dose.
 Keep to your regular schedule and let your doctor or nurse know.

 You should swallow the capsules whole with a glass of water.
 Do not chew or suck them.
 It is best to take them with some food.

 Other things to remember about your capsules:

-Keep them in their original package at room temperature, away from heat and direct sunlight.
+Keep them in their original package and store them in the fridge.

 Keep them safe and out of the reach of children.

 Return any remaining capsules to the pharmacist if your treatment is stopped.

 You have chemotherapy as a course of several sessions (or cycles) of treatment over a few months.
 Your doctor or nurse will tell you more about this and the number of cycles you are likely to have.

 Before you go home, the nurse or pharmacist will give you anti-sickness drugs to take.
 Take all your tablets exactly as explained.